 ABOUT WRITER BEWARE ®

-Writer Beware is sponsored by the Science Fiction and Fantasy Writers of America, with additional support from the Mystery Writers of America and the Horror Writers Association.
-Like many genre-focused writers’ groups, SFWA, MWA, and HWA are concerned not just with issues that affect professional authors, but with the problems and pitfalls that face aspiring writers.
-Writer Beware, founded in 1998, reflects that concern.
+Writer Beware® is sponsored by the Science Fiction and Fantasy Writers Association (SFWA®).
+Like many genre-focused writers’ groups, SFWA® is concerned not just with issues that affect professional authors, but with the problems and pitfalls that face aspiring writers.
+Writer Beware®, founded in 1998, reflects that concern.

-Although we’re sponsored by US-based organizations of professional fiction authors, our efforts aren’t limited by country, genre, or publication history.
-We’ve designed the Writer Beware website so it can be used by any writer, new or established, regardless of subject, style, genre, or nationality.
+Although we’re sponsored by a US-based organization of professional writers of speculative fiction, our efforts aren’t limited by country, genre, or publication history.
+We’ve designed Writer Beware®–including our website, blog, social media, and email advice service–so that it’s relevant to any writer, new or established, regardless of subject, style, genre, or nationality.

 Visit Rich at www.nightwolfgraphics.com.

-Writer Beware’s mission is to track, expose, and raise awareness of the prevalence of fraud and other questionable activities in and around the publishing industry.
+For more than twenty years, the mission of Writer Beware has been to track, expose, and raise awareness of questionable, illicit, and/or nonstandard practices in and around the publishing industry.

-- To complement the general advice and warnings on the Writer Beware website, Writer Beware’s popular blog provides up-to-the-minute information on specific scams and schemes–along with advice for writers, industry news and commentary, and a special focus on the weird and wacky things that happen at the fringes of the publishing world.
+- To complement the general advice and warnings on the Writer Beware website, our popular blog provides up-to-the-minute information on schemes and scams that target writers–along with advice for writers, industry news and commentary, and a special focus on the weird and wacky things that happen at the fringes of the publishing world.

-- Writer Beware’s very active Facebook page links to articles, blog posts, news items, and warnings of interest to writers, and provides a forum for discussion.
+- Our Facebook page links to articles, blog posts, news items, and warnings of interest to writers, and provides a forum for discussion.

 - We maintain an extensive database of questionable literary agents, publishers, independent editors, writers’ services, contests, publicity services, and others.
 This database has been assembled thanks to the hundreds of writers and publishing professionals who have contacted us to share their experiences and to provide us with documentation.
 Our database is the most complete of its kind in the world.